How to attract the self-improvement junkie

-- The Robbins-iser loves a good sales pitch, and loves sharing them too.
+- The self improvement junkie loves a good sales pitch, and loves sharing them too.
 So you’ll never have any problems with inspiring a true Robbins-iser to take the lead in selling your product to others.

-- The Robbins-iser is very loyal.
+- The self improvement junkie is very loyal.
 If you tell them they need to walk across hot coals or fill in 26 workbooks, they will.

 - Due to over-writing and half baked promises, many customers have been through the mill before they try the next empowerment product.
 So if you want your customers to stay, you need to match the razzle-dazzle with the actual application of your product.
 Else, they’ll work for greener pastures.